The Maycock-Whileman Scholarship offers financial support to students who have been granted asylum to the UK on the basis of refugee status.

 *A 'home' student is one who meets certain UK residence criteria.
 These are the same criteria as apply to eligibility for home funding from Student Finance.

-Applications are assessed after the start of the academic year.
-If you are eligible for an award, the award will appear in the Financial Aid section of your MyNottingham portal within 4 weeks of application.
+Applications are assessed after the 28th February 2025 closing date.
+If you are successful for an award, we will contact you via your University email address within the 4 weeks of application closing date.
+The award will appear in the Financial Aid section of your MyNottingham portal.
 If we need to contact you about your application, we will send an email to your university email address.

 If you are unhappy with the outcome of your application for a Maycock-Whileman Scholarship you should initially contact us to discuss your concerns.
 If, after an explanation of the assessment of your application, you are still not satisfied and feel that there has been a procedural inconsistency you should contact the Financial Support Manager who will advise you on the University's procedure in relation to financial support appeals.